Turnitin Similarity Reports

 When this option has been enabled, the Similarity Report will be available to you from the assignment submission area.

-- Open your subject in Canvas and navigate to the assignment.
+- Open your subject in the LMS and navigate to Grades screen (or directly to the assignment).

-- If your Turnitin feedback is available for viewing, you can see it by clicking the Turnitin icon which displays as coloured flag .
+- If your Similarity Report is available to access, you will see the Turnitin icon which displays as a coloured flag.
+Click on this icon to open the Turnitin Feedback Studio screen.

 It is very important to understand that the Similarity Score does NOT indicate whether plagiarism has taken place.
 Similarity Reports only indicate non-original text.
 A high score may contain legitimately cited text, and so is not a problem.
 Conversely, a low score may contain text that does cause concern.